cu-cit-cloud-team/azure-openai-playground/README.md

 the image in the terminal.

 Input text:
-> "Detailed image of a clock tower on an ivy league college campus with a pumpkin on the very top of it's spire in a hyper realistic photo with natural lighting."
+> "Detailed image of the Cornell University clock tower with a pumpkin mounted on the very top of it's spire, in a realistic photo with natural lighting."

 Example generated images: